DylanLRPollock/Monkey-Head-Project/README.md

 The **Master Plan JSON** is the canonical, machine-readable blueprint for Huey’s hardware, governance, memory model, and history.
 The current canonical version is:

-- **`master-plan-v14.5`** — *“Master Plan V14.5: structurally expanded successor to V14.0.”*
+- **`master-plan-v13.json`** — *“Master Plan V13: canonical blueprint for V13.x releases.”*
-  It preserves all constitutional, hardware, and history content from V14.0 and adds explicit meta/lineage blocks, process skeletons, and templates for nodes, districts, citizens, and governance workflows.
+  It captures the governance, hardware, and historical context referenced throughout this README and is consumed by Huey at boot time.

 Key points:

-- **Schema** — Version 11 (frozen for V14.x); all new content must conform to this schema.
+- **Schema** — Version 11 (frozen for the V13 family); all new content must conform to this schema.
-- **Lineage** — V14.5 compiles and refines V0.1, V2-final, V3, V4, V5, V7, V8, V10, V11 (and 11.5), V12 (and 12.5), and the entire V13 family, then locks those decisions for training and reference.
+- **Lineage** — V13 compiles and refines V0.1, V2-final, V3, V4, V5, V7, V8, V10, V11 (and 11.5), and V12 (and 12.5), then locks those decisions for training and reference.
 - **Role in the repo**
   - This README is the **human-facing narrative**.
   - The Master Plan JSON is the **AI-facing canonical spec**, consumed by Huey at boot and by tooling during orchestration and training.